Hidden Figures

 Preview Curriculum Guide

-Deep red square with a white 4 in the upper left-hand corner.
-Quality Education, in white text, beside the number, and a book and pencil, white stencil style, is the focus art on the red background.
-Deep orange background.
+Red orange background.
 Number five upper left hand corner.
 Gender Equality, white, beside the number.
 Main image on the orange background is a symbol that combines the man symbol and woman symbol with equal marks inside the circle part of the symbol.
-Dark pink background.
+Burgundy red with a white eight in the upper left hand corner.
+Text beside the 8 reads: Decent Work and Economic Growth.
+Central image is a bar graph with a jagged arrow above eventually pointing upward.
+Magenta background.
 10 in the left-hand corner.
 Reduced Inequalities beside the number.
-Central image on the pink background is a not quite complete circle with equal marks inside.
+Central image on the magenta background is a not quite complete circle with equal marks inside.

 You may also like…